 Projects are also assessed on ‘value for money’.
 That is, projects that have a higher contribution ratio from the applicant relative to funds requested from TSA will be rated highly.

-In line with the TSA Guidelines, the TSA Board will engage a Research Advisory Committee (RAC) to assess project proposals at both stages of the process and make recommendations for prioritised funding.
+In line with the TSA Guidelines, TSA has a Research Advisory Committee (RAC) to assess project proposals at both stages of the process and make recommendations for prioritised funding.

 The Research Advisory Committee is an advisory body specifically convened to provide additional support, impartial assessment input and technical expertise to the TSA Board on matters of research and development funding.
 It should be noted that whilst the RAC will provide recommendations and advice, it is the sole responsibility of the TSA Board to make final decisions regarding project funding.